anandavala/ichingdb/README.md

 See a live example of this code, running at: https://ichingdb.pythonanywhere.com/ichingdb/

-From the main page of that website:
+From the about page on that website:

+I have found the I Ching to be an invaluable source of wisdom and insight.
+I hope this tool will help make it more accessible to others.

-This is a prototype of a new "I Ching Engine".
+This is a minimal prototype of a new "I Ching engine".
+Just ask a question (or append the first and last hexagram numbers to the URL, such as 12/1/) and it will assemble a complex reading for you.

 The front-end website is deliberately minimal, showing only the core functionality.
-This can be customised in the future.
+This will be customised in the future.

-The purpose of this website is to exhibit the functionality of the back-end engine, which is a simple MySQL database with a schema that encodes the structure of the I Ching and the associated text fragments.
+The purpose of this website is to exhibit the functionality of the back-end engine, which is a relational database (MySQL) with a schema that encodes the structure of the I Ching and the associated text fragments.

 This enables one to perform complex readings of the I Ching with ease.
-A single SQL query pulls together all the associated text fragments, which are then formatted into a 'reading' using Django to interface with the web.
+SQL queries pull together all the associated text fragments, which are then formatted into a 'reading' using Django to interface with the web.

-The prototype has no user-access controls, hence on the demo website updating and deleting are disabled as well as manual hexagrams.
+The prototype has no user-access controls, hence on this demo website updating and deleting are disabled.

-Thus all consultations are randomly generated and remain part of the archive, however there is no identifying information stored along with them.
+All randomly generated readings remain part of the archive and can be referred back to later, however there is no identifying information stored along with them.

-This growing archive is an anonymous indicator of the prevailing questions on people's minds and the corresponding responses from the I Ching.

-Warning: do not take an archived response as 'general advice' unless it is in response to a general query.
-If it was a personal query the response would take into account the personal situation of the questioner, thus it is best to ask your own question so that your personal situation is taken into account.

 Licensing: